LarsGittenberg/Jasmine-feed-reader-project/README.md

 You will learn how to use Jasmine to write a number of tests against a pre-existing application.
 These will test the underlying business logic of the application as well as the event handling and DOM manipulation.

 ## <a name="dependencies"></a>Dependencies
-The project uses several CDNs and dependencies - you will need to have internet access and a browser for the Jasmine framework + it's dependencies to work:
+The project uses several CDNs and dependencies - you will need to have internet access and a browser for the Jasmine framework + it's dependencies to work.
+Among the CDNs you'll need:
 - [Google Font Library](http://fonts.googleapis.com)
 - [jQuery's CDN Library](https://code.jquery.com/jquery/)